FCCI Webinar & Field Tour Series: Massabesic Experimental Research Forest

 A Community Wildfire Protection Plan (CWPP) takes partners coming together.
 Scoping meetings involve key partners, including fire departments, federal agencies, state agencies, county government, non-profits, wildlife groups, lake associations, large private landowners, and user groups.
 Many action items for the Massabesic CWPP have developed in preliminary conversations.
 The plan is developed collaboratively and prioritizes hazardous fuel reduction treatments to protect at-risk communities and essential infrastructure from wildfire.

-Webinar: Join US Forest Service panelists Mariko Yamasaki, John Neely, Kevin Dodds, and Isabel Munck, along with Chuck Lubelczyk, of the ME Medical Center Research Inst. and Katie Glover of UMaine’s Climate Change Institute as they discuss landscape context, pests and forest health threats, long-term bird observations, and fire & fuel at the Massabesic.
+Webinar: US Forest Service panelists Mariko Yamasaki, John Neely, Kevin Dodds, and Isabel Munck, along with Chuck Lubelczyk, of the ME Medical Center Research Inst. and Katie Glover of UMaine’s Climate Change Institute discuss landscape context, pests and forest health threats, long-term bird observations, and fire & fuel at the Massabesic.

 Field Tour: Our panelist team will guide attendees around exotic species detection, oak thinning, wildfire plans and considerations, shelterwood, group selection, hemlock regeneration, and pests/forest health.
 Time permitting, there will also be a visit to kettle bogs/paleo sites.